 What constitutes the best headlight bulbs?
 Are we talking purely about the brightness, longevity, pattern or something else?
-Many people don’t give much thought to what bulbs they use in their auto, providing it meets with minimum legal requirements, or lights the pavement enough to see where they’re going, they simply aren’t that fussed.
+Many people don’t give much thought to what bulbs they use in their cars.
+As long it meets with minimum legal requirements or lights the pavement enough to see where they’re going, they simply aren’t that fussed.

 So just what makes a headlight bulb the best headlight bulb?
 Is one manufacturer better than another?
 These are my top five.

 Sylvania is an OEM (Original Equipment Manufacturer) supplier to a number of automakers.
 Their bulbs have all gone through a strict quality process, and that shows.
 These bright halogen bulbs are well manufactured.
 In fact, the XtraVision range is designed for durability over light output.

 The XtraVisions offer an extended range over standard headlight bulbs, but not quite as far as their sister bulbs, the SilverStar.
 That’s because the Xtras have been made with a proprietary filament that’s been made to last.
 Whereas some users of the SilverStar range are surprised at how long their bulbs are lasting, these will go on and on.

 Just a single filament for this bulb and it’s rated at 55W.
 So, there is no increase in glare, but the whiter light does spread its pattern well.
 It gives exceptional side road lighting.
 The XtraVision bulbs are the number one headlight bulb for longevity and durability.

 Philips has been in the tech industry for decades and supplies a number of automakers as standard equipment, but the X-treme headlight bulbs are a class above.

 Made with a high-quality UV-Quartz glass, with a high-performance coating.
 These are some of the best headlight bulbs that you can buy.
 They offer up to 130% more light than a regular bulb, even though they’re still rated at just 55W.